 Crisp and crunchy on the outside and chewy in the middle, these cranberry white chocolate cookies with walnuts are delicious.
 They’re also quite robust and hold together well, which makes them ideal candidates to be packed up as festive gifts.
-You’ll also find a Christmas recipe book review if you’re interested.
+A bonus mini review of a Christmas cookbook is also included.

 Unfortunately the book mentioned above didn’t arrive in time to be particularly useful for Christmas.
 It’s a little book containing 200 Christmas recipes in the Hamlyn All Colour Cookbook series.
 There must have been some sort of glitch in the despatch system.
 Because I didn’t receive the book, sent by Octopus Publishing for review, until a couple of days before Christmas.
 I did, however, manage to squeeze in one recipe.
 It was destined to go into my second batch of hampers.